x-motemen/gore/README.md

 - If you see `too many arguments in call to mainScope.LookupParent` while installing gore, run `go get -u golang.org/x/tools/go/types`.
 - gore runs code using `go run` for each input.
 If you have entered time-consuming code, gore will run it for each input and take some time.
-Also errors shows the line where the actual code run is.
 - To import a local package, first fetch it with `go get my/package`, then `:import` will work properly.

-## TODO

-- Undoing input
-- Configuration
-- `:write` completion
-- Direct editing of code
-- Using external sources
-- API

 ## License